neomaxzero/blog/src/posts/008-mjs-modularity-principles-2.md

 ## Resiliency

 When things are not used in the way we expect, issues start arising.
-Depending how much we have invested on preventing those off the box scenarios we are going to be able to deliver a better quality module.
+Depending how much we have invested on preventing those "off the box" scenarios we are going to be able to deliver a better quality module.
+This means we need to consider the inputs the user could entry to our API.
+In the case our API breaks with the slightly change on the type/length of the input.
+We should add some validations not only to support a predictable behaviour but mostly to help the user troubleshoot any issue that might be done by mistake.

+Nico also give a tip on avoid having more than 4/5 parameters on a function and consider converting to an object with options.

+Although I admit I've done this and is pretty handy for several reasons.
+I would say the ammount of parameters its a clear signal that your function is doing more than one thing.
+It might be time to consider splitting the function in different variations.

 <h4 align="center" styles="text-weight: bold">
   Stay alert, stay moving